-Africanized honey bees are about 10% smaller than European honey bees and abscond or swarm more often than European honey bees.
-Like European honey bees, Africanized honey bees die after stinging.
+AHB's cannot likely be identified by comparing them side by side to a European honeybee.
+AHB's are perhaps 10% smaller in size than European honey bees and abscond (a hive split or swarm) more often than European honey bees.
+Like European honey bees, AHB's also die after stinging.
 AHB’s are slightly faster and exhibit more agility.
-Africanized honeybees cannot likely be told apart by comparing them side by side to a European honeybee.
-Pictures of the difference between African bees compared to European honey bees, or Africanized honeybee vs. native European honeybees must be viewed under microscope for accurate identification.
+Pictures of the difference between African bees compared to European honey bees, or AHB vs. native European honeybees must be viewed under microscope for accurate identification.
 A common method of identification has been termed the FABIS method, Fast Africanized Bee Identification System (FABIS) in which many parts of the bee’s body and wings are measured for proper identification.
 FABIS is currently much less expensive than DNA testing.
 However experienced beekeepers and removers generally have an understanding and the ability to identify an Africanized or more feral beehive based on behavior.

 An Africanized honeybee sting is identical in severity to European honeybees, and like the European bee, it loses its stinger and dies shortly after it stings.
-Stingers are about an eighth of an inch long and a sixteenth of an inch across at the dislodged end (were the venom sac is).
+Stingers are about an eighth of an inch long (0.32 cm) and half that size in thickness at the larger dislodged end (were the venom sac is).
 If stung by a honeybee the barbed stinger will typically get stuck in the skin as the bee pulls away, dislodging it from the bee's abdomen.
 The small muscle on the end of the dislodged stinger will continue to pump venom through the hollow needle-like stinger for up to a minute.
-The sooner the stinger is removed, the less swelling will occur.
-In relation to removing the stinger; many claim to scrape and not pull the stinger out, studies have shown one method of removing the stinger is generally as effective as the next.
-Whether you pull out the stinger out, or scrape it out appears to be irrelevant.
-The more important factor is how long the stinger is in the host, as well as how deep and how sensitive the affected area of the body is, and perhaps, in addition to how alarmed or panicked the individual is.
+The sooner the pull out or remove the stinger, the less swelling will occur; whether you pull the stinger out, or scrape it out appears to be irrelevant.
+The more important factor is how long the stinger is left in, as well as how deep and how sensitive the affected area of the is.

-At a young age I grew up around beehives and when I would get stung by a bee, the calm confidence from my mom made me feel that it would be ok.
-Some ointment, along with some TLC, seemed the best remedy for the pain.
-According to past studies, researchers have found that more people think they are allergic to bees than actually are.
-In the US, about two million out of three hundred and five million people are allergic, that's about 0.55% of people that are allergic to some type of bee and wasp stings.
+Researchers have found that more people think they are allergic to bees than actually are.
+In the US, about 0.55% of people are allergic to some type of bee and wasp stings.
 If you get stung by a bee or wasp and you feel you're allergic, you should seek medical attention.

 When people say they’re allergic to bees, they tend to categorize “bees” to meaning any insect that flies including all types of wasps, hornets, yellow jackets, bumble bees and other solitary bees, often not knowing the difference between a bite and a sting.
-The insects mentioned above are generally stinging insects with their abdomen, some (like honeybees) loose there stinger but most don’t.
-The composition of the toxin varies between these species, and if you’re allergic to one, it may not guarantee you’re allergic to others.
+The above mentioned are generally stinging insects with their abdomen, honeybees loose there stinger when they sting a human or mammal, but most bees and wasps don’t.
+The composition of the toxin varies slightly between these species, and if you’re allergic to one, it may not guarantee you’re allergic to others.
 In my case, when I get stung by a honeybee (apart from the initial scare) nothing of any great substance happens, perhaps a slight bit of unnoticeable redness and minimal if any swelling.
 Yet when I get stung by a hornet or yellow jacket I have a large amount of redness, a fair amount of swelling followed by a day or two of uncomfortable itching!
-Tthis is because the components or make up of the toxins of a yellow jacket sting are different than that of a honeybee, the latter to which my body has built up a tolerance.
+Your body can build up a tolerance to toxins.
 A good example of tolerance is Bee Venom Therapy (BVT) an area of apitherapy, (in which a patient is purposefully stung to assist in healing an ailment.
-Eventually the patient is able to be stung by more stings at one time as the body naturally builds up a tolerance to the toxin of the sting.
+Eventually the patient is able to be stung with more stings at one time as the body builds up a tolerance to the toxin of the sting.

-The elderly seem to have less tolerance for bee stings.
+As people approach retirement age, they can have less tolerance for bee stings.
 Some time ago, I was speaking with the former owner of Knoor's Candle Shop, which started out as an apiary.
-His father owned the apiary before him, and he has since sold to his son.
-Well, he grew up around bees his entire life and worked with bees as an adult, but recently while doing some beekeeping he was stung (getting stung is a regular occurrence for beekeepers).
-He swelled up something good and was rushed to the hospital where a doctor told him he must be allergic.
-With age it seems his tolerance level weakened.
-This seems to be a common as people get older.
+His father owned the apiary before him, and he since sold the company to his son.
+He grew up around bees his entire life and worked with bees as an adult, getting stung is a regular occurrence for beekeepers, but recently while doing some beekeeping he was stung.
+He swelled up something good and was hurried to the hospital where a doctor told him he may now be allergic.
+With age it seems his tolerance level can weaken.

-Not all Africanized honeybees today are 'killers' or demonstrate aggressive behavior.
-In addition, if you were to come across a large amount of Africanized honeybees foraging on flowers, you will find they are no more dangerous than any other honeybees in this situation.
+Not all AHB's today in the Americas demonstrate aggressive behavior though the honeybees that do are often said to be africanized.
+If you were to come across a large amount of AHB's foraging on flowers, you will find that in this situation they are no more dangerous than any other honeybees.
 Bees are, however, very protective of their homes.
-It is estimated that feral Africanized bees hives can protect their home with up to 4 or 5 times the amount of honey bees and produce more alarm pheromone to excite and alarm the bees in the hive than European bees do.
-Africanized bees can become agitated more easily, and stay alert longer than European bees.
-Africanized honeybees have very similar characteristics to European honeybees; they can become agitated by any of the following near the beehive: loud or vibrating noises like lawn mowers or shrub trimmers, rapid or startling movements, dark colors, the smell of bananas, and exhaling or carbon dioxide.
-The following is more detailed on what makes bees mad, provokes bees, or make bees angry.
+It is estimated that feral AHB's may protect their home with up to 4 or 5 times the amount of honey bees and produce more alarm pheromone to excite and alarm the bees in the hive than European bees do.
+Africanized bees can become agitated more easily, and stay alert longer than European bees; Like all honeybees, AHB's can become agitated by any of the following when near the beehive: loud or vibrating noises like lawn mowers or shrub trimmers, rapid or startling movements, dark colors, the smell of bananas, and exhaling or carbon dioxide.
+More details include the following.

 Bananas: Why the smell of bananas?
 This smell is very similar to the alarm pheromone given off by a distressed bee.
 The purpose of it is to alert the other bees in the hive of perceived danger.
 If you plan on working with bees don't bring bananas for a snack!

 How many people die each year from Africanized bees?
-Since the arrival of the Africanized honey bee in 1990, Africanized honey bees have caused some 14 confirmed deaths.
-However, in most cases, though the bees were Africanized, the more accurate cause was that the victims were allergic to honey bee stings.
-Additionally of the people that died most have been the elderly who are unable to escape as quickly and due to age have more vulnerable immune systems.
-Below is a chart of Africanized bee stats though meant to be humorous, it compares Africanized honeybee death tolls per year vs. other causes of deaths in America.
+Since the arrival of the AHB in 1990, AHB's have caused some 14 or more confirmed deaths.
+However, in most cases, though the bees were Africanized, a more accurate cause was that the victims were allergic to honey bee stings.
+Additionally of the people that died most have been the elderly who are unable to escape as quickly and due to age can have more vulnerable immune systems.
+Below is a comparison chart of AHB stats, it compares AHB death tolls per year in America vs. other causes of deaths.

-All bee removal is difficult, especially bee removal from a wall, roof, chimney or other structure.
+Nearly all bee removal is very difficult from a wall, roof, chimney or other structure.
 There are typically five thousand to twenty thousand (5,000 to 20,000) honeybees in a bee hive.
-Removing Africanized honeybees is extremely challenging and can be very dangerous to persons or animals on neighboring properties in all directions regardless of where the bees are.
-If you are not experienced in bee removal, or removal of Africanized honey bees, you should not consider self removal as an option on any level.
+Removing AHB's is extremely challenging and can be dangerous to persons or animals on neighboring properties regardless of where the bees are.
+If you are not experienced in bee removal, or removal of AHB's, you should not consider self removal as an option.
 The same is generally recommended for European honey bees when found in walls, attics, and such structural voids.

 If you have questions or need information regarding a bee problem, call the bee removal hotline, or here are some additional resources available; upload a photo and receive feedback on your bee problem here.
-If you are having trouble identifying the type of bee, visit bee identification guide or you can upload a picture at what kind of bee for help.
+If you are having trouble identifying the type of bee, visit the bee identification guide or to learn more based on were the beehive location visit how to get rid of bees for self help.